enolte/ss/README.md

 Mono-repo: *No submodules*

+This repo includes a collection of generative algorithms for operations on subsets of $\mathcal{P}(X)$, the power set of a set $X$.
 I've used these algorithms for sundry projects over time.
 I've re-written them here to the C++23 standard, and with full generality of scope.

-This repo includes a collection of generative algorithms for operations on subsets of $\mathcal{P}(X)$, the power set of a set $X$.
-These include subset iteration, summation, and multi-selection.
-I may add others later.
+## Scope

+This repo implementes 3 kinds of algorithms.

+* Fixed-size subset iteration
+* Multi-set iteration
+* Subset sum accumulation

+Each of these does what it sounds like it does.
+I might add others later.

+For each of these, there is a legacy impl originally written for historical reasons.
+Time complexity asymptotics are mentioned below.

+This repo replaces those impls with memory-efficient bitwise versions with equivalent functionality.

+As of today (Saturday, November 01, 2025), only the new bitwise impls are uploaded here at this time.
+When the updated impls are complete and performance comparisons tests are at least minimally complete, the older impls will be uploaded here for comparison.
+Power sets are inherently extremely large (in the sense that they grow very quickly), so some discussion of execution speed and memory consumption is also to be included.
+Commentary for these topics in this document is also in progress.

-The underlying set is an abstraction, modeled as $X = \left\\{0,\\; ...,\\; N-1\right\\}$.
+The underlying set is modeled as the usual abstraction, $X = \left\\{0,\\; ...,\\; N-1\right\\}$.
+In other words, an integer is a set.
 In practice, $X$ itself is usually an external index into some other data structure, so there is no loss of generality here.

-Power sets are inherently extremely large (in the sense that they grow very quickly), so some discussion of execution speed and memory consumption is also included.
-(Commentary for these topics in this document is in progress.)

 ## Status

+(_6:39 PM Friday, October 31, 2025_)

+Progress with multi-set iteration.

+* Fixed-size subset iteration: bit-packed impl random-access is pending.
+Otherwise complete.
+* Multi-set iteration: bit-packed impl now does bidirectional iteration.
+Random-access is pending.
+* Subset summation: working for positive sets, in progress for the general case.
+Needs minor unit test improvements for the positive-set case.

 (_7:57 PM Friday, October 24, 2025_)